 The Fox Float DPX2 has set the benchmark for performance with an easily tunable package in the all mountain and enduro category.

 Even though the shock used here in this video is not a DPX2, the same process for changing the air volume spacer can be applied.

-Max Morgan is 25 years old, and lives in Brevard, North Carolina.
+Max Morgan is 27 years old, and lives in Brevard, North Carolina.
 Max grew up in Atlanta, Georgia and started racing downhill at the age of 15.
-He has now been racing professionally for the last 7 years, competing in the U.S. Pro GRT series and UCI World Cup series.
-Check out Max's rider spotlight here!
+He has now been racing professionally for the last 9 years, competing in the UCI World Cup series and U.S. Pro GRT series.
+To learn more about Max, check out Max's rider spotlight here!